Known worldwide for its surf beaches, Newquay has so much more…

 In town, there are various coffee shops, takeaways and pubs.
 Newquay town centre isn’t big but there’s plenty on offer.

 Venture further afield to Newquay’s outskirts and you’ll find our own Beaucliffes Restaurant set overlooking Porth beach.

-Just 3 miles east from Newquay you can visit Trerice, an historic manor house at Kestle Mill.
-Managed by The National Trust, the Elizabethan house and gardens were used in the original 1970’s BBC production of Poldark and are where author Winston Graham drew inspiration from for his series of novels.
+Just 3 miles east of Newquay you can visit Trerice, a historic manor house at Kestle Mill.
+Managed by The National Trust, the Elizabethan house and gardens were used in the original 1970s BBC production of Poldark and are where author Winston Graham drew inspiration for his series of novels.